 Here’s the sneak peek folks.

-Back in December we headed across the border and into Scotland for Sarah and Russell’s wedding at Comlongon Castle just outside Dumfries.
+Back in December we headed across the border and into Scotland to shoot Sarah and Russ’s Comlongon Castle wedding just outside Dumfries.

 We were extremely excited about this wedding as Sarah and Russell are an awesome couple who are so in love.
-We knew from our first meeting with them and also their Love Shoot that their wedding was going to be a day to remember.
+We knew from our first meeting with them and their St Ives pre wedding shoot that their wedding was going to be a day to remember.

 Comlongon Castle is gorgeous.
 When we first approached we were impressed!
 A long driveway with trees running alongside then the castle at the end.
-It is a fantastic venue to get married.
+Comlongon Castle wedding venue is an awesome place to get married.
 When we met Sarah and Russ they told us the time they were getting married.
 5pm in December.
 It was going to be dark.
 A very dark wedding.
 I must say we were a little nervous about not having any natural light but then again we were really excited about testing ourselves with flash.

 Sarah, her mum and bridesmaids got ready in the honeymoon suite, a very impressive place for a bunch of celebrating ladies to hang out.
 The champagne was flowing and everyone was really relaxed.
 So relaxed even one of the bridesmaids let us take a picture of her in the bath.
 There was laughter and crying in the room.
 The bridal preps is one of my favourite parts of the day with all the different emotions that happen.

 Comlongon wedding Castle is full of so many delights.
 Just like any castle should be its got flags, moose heads, spectacular wallpaper and plenty of ancient ancestry portraiture pieces adorning its walls.